lulunac27a/gamification-todo-list-vue-typescript/README.md

 ## Contents

 `src`: Source for Vue, SCSS and TypeScript files.
-`src/components`: Vue components to render as HTML with SCSS style.
+`src/components`: Vue components to render as HTML with SCSS styles.
 `src/store`: Vuex store and store options.

+## Features

+- Gamification with levels and experience points (XP)
+- Task repetition for daily, weekly, monthly or yearly tasks
+- Different priorties and difficulties to choose from

 ## Setup the application